mrin9/RapiPdf/README.md

 </p>

 # RapiPDF
-Custom Eelement for Open-API to PDF generation
+Custom element for Open-API to PDF generation

 ## Features
 - Supports Swagger 2.0 and OpenAPI 3.0